Madhopur, Siwan

-Madhopur is a village in Barharia block of Siwan district in the Indian state of Bihar.
+Madhopur is a village in Siwan block of Siwan district in the Indian state of Bihar.
 It is located 2 kilometers (1.24 mi) north of the Barharia block at Barharia-Gopalganj road, It is located 18 km east of the district headquarters Siwan and 150 km from the state capital Patna.
 Madhopur is surrounded by Sahpur to the north, Barasra south, Chhatisi east, and Rasulpur to the west.
-Barharia, Siwan, Gopalganj, Mirganj, Barauli and Thawe are nearby towns.
+Barharia, Siwan, Gopalganj, Mirganj, salempur and Thawe are nearby towns.